 About Us - Internal Audit

-The authority of the Internal Audit Department comes from the revised City of Tampa Charter of 1975, which states:
+The authority for the Internal Audit function originates from the City Charter, Section 5.01 (c), which states:

-The Internal Audit Department...shall have cognizance of all internal audits of the City.
-The Internal Auditor shall be the head of the department, and it shall be the duty of the Internal Auditor to audit for each fiscal year all books, records and accounts of the City and all accounts in which the City has an interest.
-The Internal Auditor shall perform such other audits as may be required by the Mayor.
+Internal Audit Department, which shall have cognizance of all internal auditing for the city.
+The internal auditor shall be the head of the department, and it shall be the duty of the internal auditor to audit for each fiscal year all books, records and accounts of the city and all accounts in which the city has an interest.
+The internal auditor shall perform such other audits as may be required by the mayor.
+In addition, the city council shall have the right to request the internal auditor to perform additional internal audits with a super-majority vote of the city council as provided for pursuant to ordinance.

 To provide an independent appraisal function within the City and to assist members of the management team in the effective discharge of their responsibilities by furnishing them appraisals, recommendations and pertinent, relevant information concerning the activities and/or areas under review.